Samsung/tizen-docs/docs/application/native/guides/ui/efl/data-types.md

   - The second parameter is the function which selects the data to keep in the rebuilt array.
   - The last parameter is the data to pass to the selector function defined as the second parameter.

-  ​
+  The selector function has to return an `Eina_Bool`, `EINA_TRUE` if the element stays, and `EINA_FALSE` if it has to be removed.

-  The selector function has to return an `Eina_Bool`, `EINA_TRUE` if the element stays, and `EINA_FALSE` if it has to be removed.The following example shows how to remove all the elements of the array that are longer than 5.
+  The following example shows how to remove all the elements of the array that are longer than 5.

   ```
   /* Selector function */